-- 8.1 Any appeal of the Dean's / Director's decision must be made within 10 working days of the date of the letter notifying the student of the decision. - 8.1.1 Disagreement with the Dean's / Director's decision is not a reason for appeal. - 8.1.2 Students must clearly state the reason for the appeal. - 8.1.3 Students must make their appeal in writing. - 8.1.4 An appeal may only be made by the student.
-Appeals received from parties other than the student will not be considered. - 8.2 Appeals should be addressed to the University Registrar who will be responsible for forwarding the matter to the University's Provost. - 8.3 In cases where the Provost is not available to consider an appeal within the prescribed timelines, the Provost will forward the matter to a Dean / Director who will act in his / her place. - 8.3.1 The Dean / Director selected by the Provost may not be the Dean / Director of the student's academic entity. - 8.3.2 Once selected the Dean / Director shall become the Provost's designate. - 8.4 Upon the receipt of an appeal, the Provost or his / her designate will convene and refer the matter to an Appeals Committee for investigation and review. - 8.5 The Appeals Committee
+- 8.1 Any appeal of the Dean's / Director's / Dean of Students' / Associate Vice-Provost's decision must be made within 10 working days of the date of the letter notifying the student of the decision. - 8.1.1 Disagreement with the Dean's / Director's / Dean of Students' / Associate Vice-Provost's decision is not grounds for an appeal. - 8.1.2 Students must clearly state the reason for the appeal. - 8.1.3 Students must make their appeal in writing. - 8.1.4 An appeal may only be made by the student.
+Appeals received from parties other than the student will not be considered.

+- 8.2 Appeals should be addressed to the University Registrar who will be responsible for forwarding the matter to the University's Provost. - 8.3 In cases where the Provost is not available to consider an appeal within the prescribed timelines, the Provost will forward the matter to a Dean / Director / Vice Provost who will act in his / her place. - 8.3.1 The Dean / Director selected by the Provost may not be the Dean / Director of the student's academic entity. - 8.3.2 Once selected the Dean / Director / Vice Provost shall become the Provost's designate. - 8.4 Upon the receipt of an appeal, the Provost or his / her designate will convene and refer the matter to an Appeals Committee for investigation and review.

+8.5 The Appeals Committee